fox-techniques/irene-sankey/README.md

 ## Overview

-**Irene-Sankey** offers an easy-to-use interface for creating Sankey diagrams, which are ideal for visualizing flow distributions across different categories or entities.
+**IRENE-Sankey** offers an easy-to-use interface for creating Sankey diagrams, which are ideal for visualizing flow distributions across different categories or entities.
 The package is built to work seamlessly with pandas data structures and provides a range of customization options for colors, labels, and node arrangements, making it perfect for data analysts, data scientists, and anyone interested in visualizing complex flows.

 ## Features